youguanxinqing/vim-flash/README.md

-# flash
+# Flash Jump

-neovim's flash extension in vscode(VS Code)
+Flash jump to anywhere in the editor.
+Highly inspired by the [neovim flash extension](https://github.com/folke/flash.nvim)